TannerGilbert/LoRa-Introduction/TTS_Introduction/README.md

     * Then, it will blink GREEN<->RED for a few seconds while it connects to the CUPS endpoint and fetches the necessary information to connect to the LNS traffic endpoint.
 9. If your configuration was successful, the LED will be solid GREEN which means that the gateway is connected to the LoRaWAN network and is ready to handle packets.

-### Connection to the TTN Backend
+### Connection to the TTS Backend

-Now that your gateway is connected to the LoraWAN network, you can register it inside TTN.
+Now that your gateway is connected to the LoraWAN network, you can register it inside TTS.
 For this, navigate to the [**gateways** page](https://console.thethingsnetwork.org/gateways) and click the "**Claim gateway**" button.

 ![Claim gateway I](doc/claim_gateway.png)

-Fill in the **Gateway EUI**, the **Claim authentication code** (the WiFi Password on the back of your TTN Indoor Gateway), the **Gateway ID**, and choose the appropriate Frequency Plan for your region and device.
-The EUI of the gateway is derived from the first number below the QR code on the back of the TTN Indoor Gateway.
+Fill in the **Gateway EUI**, the **Claim authentication code** (the WiFi Password on the back of your TTS Indoor Gateway), the **Gateway ID**, and choose the appropriate Frequency Plan for your region and device.
+The EUI of the gateway is derived from the first number below the QR code on the back of the TTS Indoor Gateway.
 To get the 8 byte EUI insert FFFE after the first 6 characters.
 The EUI can also be found at the bottom of the WiFi Setup page.

 ![Claim gateway II](doc/claim_gateway_2.png)